uwcartlab/webmapping/Chapter2/readme.md

 How to Read and Use the Lessons
 -------------------------------

-We break each week's material into a set of 3-4 lessons that you should complete sequentially, with many lessons having subsections that treat specific topics.
+We break each chapter's material into a set of 3-4 lessons that you should complete sequentially, with many lessons having subsections that treat specific topics.
 All lessons are formatted the same way:

 As you read, we include many [links](https://en.wikipedia.org/wiki/Hyperlink) that point to additional reference material .
 This material is for your reference only, and we recommend returning to these materials when you get stuck at different steps.
 Importantly, many students cycle back to these links towards the end of the course to debug issues specific to your final project, so it is helpful to get a sense of what information is included in the links.
 You do not need to read the links comprehensively, however, and none of the lab content is included on the exam.